FrancesBW/bellamy/README.md

 **For example:**

 GLEAM does not have a column called 'peak_flux' like its format suggests, but rather multiple columns called 'peak_flux_076', 'peak_flux_084', 'peak_flux_092' and so on.
 By specifying that the peak flux data is stored in a column generally called 'peak_flux' and specifying the frequency is a suffix on these column names, allows the algorithm to search for columns called 'peak_flux' with the frequency appended on the end (with or without a '\_').

+## How it works

+The first step taken by MACCAS is to gauge how well the fluxes